Makabruh/Makabruh/README.md

 Emily Roach

-Hi,
+Hiya,
-I'm beginning to gather some experience with Java and web development and I'm always looking to improve.
+I'm a software development apprentice based in Manchester.
-I have some personal projects in the works but nothing finished yet.
+I have used Java, Python, MySQL, and JavaScript before but am always looking to learn more.

 Thanks for visiting